komora-io/komora-io.github.io/introduction.md

-Komora is the edge-FIRST database.
+Komora is a collection of small, solid components for systems engineering.